Andy Murray's hip gave out, but it's his heart we'll remember

 It's hard to overstate the amount of pressure the British public's overt longing for a men's champion put on its native players at Wimbledon over the decades, but Murray handled it with astonishing aplomb.
 After he won, he admitted, "It's hard.
 It's really hard.
 You know, for the last four or five years, it's been very, very tough, very stressful, a lot of pressure.
 The few days before the tournament, really difficult.
 Because it's just kind of everywhere you go."

 All that stress.
 All that pain.
 Tough.
 Hard.
-The story of Murray's life, because of when he was born, Murray had an uphill fight for his entire career, and he never stopped pushing.
+The story of Murray's life -- because he was born in an impossible era -- meant he had an uphill fight for his entire career, and he never stopped pushing.
 But his hip gave out before his heart.

 There's only so much pain anyone can take.